MatiPl01/react-native-sortables/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [Contributing Guide](.) for details. <!-- TODO - add link to contributions -->
+Please read the [Contributing Guide](./CONTRIBUTING.md) for details.

 ## License